asokolsky/wan-monitor/README.md

 ### WAN State Transition Callbacks

-Wehn WAN connectivity state changes, an appropriate on_wan_XXX callback is called.
+When WAN connectivity state changes, an appropriate on_wan_XXX callback is called.

 on_wan_down will powercycle the modem.